Time in Norway: History

 Norway was comparably late to introduce an official standard time, mainly due to the lack of a railway network connecting the country in an east–west direction.
 Throughout Norway, the main means of transport were by cart onshore and ship at sea, both too slow and unpredictable to have an issue with the local time.
-With the introduction of the electrical telegraph in 1855 between Kristiania (Oslo) and Drammen, the local time of Copenhagen, Denmark was used for this purpose, until 1866 when it was replaced by Oslo local time.
+With the introduction of the electrical telegraph in 1855 between Kristiania (Oslo) and Drammen, the local time of Copenhagen, Denmark was used for this purpose, until 1866 when it was replaced by Oslo local time, which was 7 minutes later.
 The railways from the Eastern terminus (Østbanen) in Oslo used Oslo local time, while the railways from the Western terminus (Vestbanen) used Drammen local time, a difference of 4 minutes.
 The unconnected (during 19th century with large gaps to the Oslo network) railways from Bergen and Stavanger used these cities local time, both 22 minutes after Oslo time.

 It was not until 1885 the first suggestions came to introduce standard time in Norway, but this met great opposition by influencing groups and locally in the districts of Norway.
 The most complicated of four propositions was to divide Norway into 5 time zones 15 minutes apart.
 But none of them was accepted.
 In 1893 the time issue emerged again, and since the last time, the neighbouring countries Sweden and Denmark had adopted standard time, so also Germany (Central European time).
 In Norway, the railways in western and eastern Norway were planned to be connected in a few years (happened 1909), and now the proposition to adapt to Central European was widely accepted.
-Hence, one standard time was introduced on January 1, 1895 and has since then remained Greenwich + 1 (Central European time).
-On this date church clocks was either moved backward (east of 15°E), or forward (west of 15°E), except for Hadsel and Steigen parishes that continued with their local time as their churches lie almost on the 15°E meridian.
+Hence, one standard time was introduced on January 1, 1895, and has since then remained Greenwich + 1 (Central European time).
+On this date church clocks were either moved backward (east of 15°E), or forward (west of 15°E), except for Hadsel and Steigen parishes that continued with their local time as their churches lie almost on the 15°E meridian.
 The local time continued to live on for quite some time, especially in rural communities, where both the local and standard time were in use (the latter being referred to as railway time).

 In Norway, summer time was observed in 1916, 1943–45, and 1959–65.
 The arrangement 1959-65 was controversial, and was discontinued 1965.
 Their neighbour, Sweden, did not use it during this period.
 However, in 1980 summer time was reintroduced (together with Sweden and Denmark), and since 1996 Norway has followed the European Union regarding transition dates.